Callumwils00/SAS-procs-to-R/README.md

 # SAS-procs-to-R

-This repository contains helper functions to achieve similar outputs as sas procedures using R.
+This repository contains helper functions to achieve similar outputs to sas procedures using R.